 - No. All recycling, organics, and garbage carts are the property of the City of St. Louis Park.
 Do not take them when you move.

-- Major additions (second story additions or additions of 500 square feet or more), demolitions and new construction are required to have a Construction Management Plan (CMP).
+- Major additions (second story additions or additions of 500 square feet or more), demolitions and new construction are required to have a construction management plan (CMP).
 The purpose of the CMP is to provide neighbors with information about what is happening at the property and contact information on who to call if they have concerns during construction.
 It may include sending written notification to neighbors within 200 feet of the property, a neighborhood meeting and/or signage.
-View the CMP Packet for more information.
+View the construction management plan page to view the CMP packet for more information.

 - The State of Minnesota offers a Senior Citizens Property Tax Deferral program.
 To be eligible you must be at least 65 years old, have a household income of $60,000 or less and have lived in your home for at least 15 years.

-- Putting organic waste down the garbage disposal places extra processing burdens on wastewater treatment facilities.
-It takes energy and resources to process out solids including food waste at wastewater treatment plants.
+- Putting food scraps down the garbage disposal places extra processing burdens on wastewater treatment facilities.
+It takes energy and resources to process solids, including food waste, at wastewater treatment plants.
 Organics recycling is a better option as finished compost puts valuable nutrients back into the soil.